rafa-sr/quake3_log_parser/README.md

 ## Install and run manually

-Having fulfilled all the prerequisites for this kind of installation you will need to do some steps in order to setup correctly the project.
+Having fulfilled all the prerequisites for this kind of installation you will need to follow some steps in order to setup correctly the project.

 Steps to proceed:
 * ```bundle install``` Will install all dependencies.